Gathering Dreams

 12. Cook at home more

-Get your Tupperware ready and go ahead and meal prep when you get back from shopping.
-Why?
-When you’re working all day, it’s too tempting to break your grocery budget by eating out.
 If you have everything prepped and ready to go, you’ll avoid the infamous time crunch that has us picking up the phone and ordering a pizza more times than not.

-Not only will your meals be healthier, but you’ll also actually use the food you purchased at the store.
+Not only will your meals be healthier, but you’ll also use the food you purchased at the store.

 No waste, no fuss.